a327ex/www/content/posts/super_people_design_review.md

 This is something SP already has, like, for instance, generally melee oriented classes have a higher HP pool and/or defense.
 But this levelling system also plays well with the passive system, since it also lets you give out one passive per level randomly, which adds some variety to how each game goes since you can't rely on having specific passives early on.

-Overall I wouldn't change anything about this system.
-Its changes to the BR formula are very inoffensive but also necessary.
-One thing that some people really don't like about SP is that it has a higher TTK (time to kill than most BRs, certainly higher than PUBG.
+As an aside, one thing that some people really don't like about SP is that it has a higher TTK (time to kill) than most BRs, certainly higher than PUBG.
 But this, again, is a necessary change due to the addition of classes.
 If everyone has passives and ults and whatnot, it would feel really bad if you got instantly killed without having even a chance to defend yourself using your abilities, so the higher TTK fixes this problem.

 Overall I wouldn't change anything about the levelling and passive systems, as they feel like inoffensive and necessary changes to the BR formula and they're also integrated into the game well enough to be harmonious.